 - In the Keystore Password field, enter the password of the Keystore where the private key is saved.
 If your private key is in .key format, then Keystore Password is not required.

 - You can either choose to upload the intermediate certificate manually or allow Zoho Analytics to detect it automatically by selecting the Manual or Automatic radio button.
 You can upload a maximum of four intermediate certificates.
 It is recommended to choose Manual in case of any proxy is used.
+To use the Automatic option, please make sure your network connection is enabled.

 - On uploading all the necessary certificates, click Save.